carpentries/carpentries.org/content/support/sponsorship/_index.md

 ## All Contributions Are Valued

 In addition to the sponsorship program, we value all monetary contributions.
-Please support The Carpentries’ growing community as an ally by making a donation of any amount.
+Please support The Carpentries’ growing community as an ally by donating any amount.

 [Donate]({{< param donation_form >}})
 {.button}